FREVA-CLINT/freva-deployment/docs/Transition.md

 6. Execute `make all` to install the conda environment and build the plugin dependencies.

-7. Execute the plugin and check if everything goes will.
+7. Execute the plugin and check if everything goes well.

 8. Format the plugin using black: `black -t py310 path_to_plugin.py`